klevu/feed/README.md

 # Not yet supported

-As mentioned at the top of this document, the Klevu Feed is in beta phase, and while we are making our best efforts to ensure all of the information provided is accurate, there may be some discrepancies.

-> :warning: **The following features are not yet supported**, but are included in the XSD Schema and Sample XML file as they may be coming soon as part of the beta period.
+> :warning: **The following features are not yet supported**, but are included in the XSD Schema and Sample XML file as they will be coming soon.

 - **Magento group/tier prices are not currently supported**, for example Wholesale or Retail pricing, where our Magento extension exports group prices in a